bestbat/Homura/README.md

 # Release cycle :loudspeaker:

 New features gets releasd in a week or in 5 days.
-If an existing feature needs a fix then i create fast a release.
+If an existing feature needs a fix then I will release that ASAP.

 # If you are new to freebsd :wink: